v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

         **xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider.

-21. On the **Review and finish adding group** page, review the information that you entered for this group.
+20. On the **Review and finish adding group** page, review the information that you entered for this group.
 If anything needs to be changed, select the appropriate **Edit** link and make your corrections.
 When everything is correct, select the **Create group** button.

-22. Once the group is created, the **Dynamics CRM Project Team is created, but it isn't ready to use yet** page appears.
+21. Once the group is created, the **Dynamics CRM Project Team is created, but it isn't ready to use yet** page appears.
 Note the message that it may take up to 2 hours until you can send a message to this group.
 Select **Close**.

-23. This should return you to the **Groups** page, which is currently displaying the **Dynamic Distribution list** tab.
+21. This should return you to the **Groups** page.
+Select the **Dynamic Distribution list** tab.
 If **Dynamics CRM Project Team** does not appear in the list of dynamic distribution groups, refresh the list (select the **Refresh** option on the menu bar) every few minutes until the group appears.

-24. Holly now wants to add Nestor Wilke as a co-owner of this Dynamics CRM project team group.
+23. Holly now wants to add Nestor Wilke as an owner of this Dynamics CRM project team group.
 Perform the same steps that you completed earlier when you added an owner to the Sales Department group.
 In this case, add **Nestor Wilke** as a co-owner of the **Dynamics CRM Project Team** group.

-25. This should return you to the **Groups** page, which is currently displaying the **Dynamic Distribution list** tab.
+24. This should return you to the **Groups** page, which is currently displaying the **Dynamic Distribution list** tab.
 Select the **Dynamics CRM Project Team**, and in the detail pane that opens for the group, select the **Members** tab. <br/>